 Further Information: Education Code Section 48900 – 48927

-Strapless or spaghetti strap tops worn without a blouse/sweater cover-up
+Strapless, halter or tube tops worn without a blouse/sweater cover-up to include

 Tops that are unbuttoned below the sternum